Puttrix/Trafficinator/.assistant/status.md

 - Do we need optimistic locking/version stamps for saved configs?
 - Should presets live in the same table as ad-hoc configs or stay file-based?
 - How are secrets (tokens) persisted—store hashed, encrypted, or prompt on load?
+- **P-008 Multi-target:** Should target configs be a separate table or embedded JSON in presets table?
+- **P-008 Multi-target:** How to handle partial failures (some targets succeed, others fail)?
+- **P-008 Multi-target:** Should we support per-target feature flags (e.g., ecommerce on some, not others)?